Collage of three D.C. plates.

 2. Providing reusable carryout bags to District residents, with priority distribution to seniors and low-income residents;

-3. Purchasing and installing equipment, such as storm drain screens and trash traps, designed to minimize trash pollution that enters waterways through storm drains, with priority given to storm drains surrounding the significantly imparied tributaries identified by the District Department of the Environment;
+3. Purchasing and installing equipment, such as storm drain screens and trash traps, designed to minimize trash pollution that enters waterways through storm drains, with priority given to storm drains surrounding the significantly impaired tributaries identified by the District Department of the Environment;

 4. Creating youth-oriented water resource and water pollution educational campaigns for students and the District public and charter schools;